technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 07/Lab 07 - Create a Flow to Route Helpdesk Requests to Different Mailboxes Based on Language.md

-# Lab 7 - Create a flow to route helpdesk requests to different mailboxes based on language
+# Lab 07 - Create a Flow to Route Helpdesk Requests to Different Mailboxes Based on Language

 **Objective:** The objective of this lab is to guide participants through the process of creating a Power Automate flow that routes